SuleimanFarah/sunpy/GSoC-2015-Sunil-kumar.md

 **AUGUST 11- AUGUST 18 (1 weeks)**

-Finalise everything,solve any bug that might arise,document all my work and make sure that all tests passes.
+Finalise everything, solve any bug that might arise, document all my work and make sure that all tests passes.

 **AUGUST 18 - AUGUST 24(1 week)**